 Q&A with The Wounded Pelicans

-Initially making the transformation from ‘avid party lovers’ to endurance athletes in order to focus on their health, the duo is now fully committed to challenging themselves to high levels of physical and mental endurance in order to help those who are fighting for their lives on a daily basis.
+Initially making the transformation from ‘avid party lovers’ to endurance athletes in order to focus on their health, Chris and Antony are now fully committed to challenging themselves to high levels of physical and mental endurance in order to help those who are fighting for their lives on a daily basis.
 Motivated by their enthusiasm and inspired by the fantastic cause behind it, the Scrubba wash bag recently sponsored The Wounded Pelicans for their upcoming ultramarathon in Nepal.
-We cherish our involvement in this great project, so were thrilled to get the opportunity to sit down with Christopher, one half of the duo, to find out a little more about his philosophy, aspirations, and motivations.
+We cherish our involvement in this great project, so were thrilled to get the opportunity to sit down with Chris, one half of the duo, to find out a little more about his philosophy, aspirations, and motivations.

 Tell us a bit about The Wounded Pelicans.
 Who are you and what are you all about?